 Upon successful completion, students will have the knowledge and skills to:

-- have an understanding of the concepts and approaches used by development scholars and practitioners, linking them to gender and development theory;
+- Develop a deep understanding of the concepts and approaches used by development scholars and practitioners, linking them to gender and development theory;

-- describe and evaluate data from a gender perspective, and appraise a development project or policy in terms of the likely gender impacts of it; and
+- Appraise a development project or policy in terms of the likely gender impacts;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.